Okavango Delta.

 SPEAK TO AN EXPERT

-WATER CAMPS VS LAND CAMPS – WHAT’S THE DIFFERENCE?
+WATER CAMPS OR LAND CAMPS – WHAT’S THE DIFFERENCE?

 Water-Based Camps